amazingrando/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD.md

 When you **protect** a teammate, take **+1d** to your resistance roll.
 When you gather info to anticipate possible threats in the current situation, you get **+1 effect**.

-> The <span class="CharOverride-23">protect</span> teamwork maneuver lets you face a consequence for a teammate.
+> The protect teamwork maneuver lets you face a consequence for a teammate.
 If you choose to resist that consequence, this ability gives you +1d to your resistance roll.
 Also, when you read a situation to gather information about hidden dangers or potential attackers, you get +1 effect—which means more detailed information.

 ### Arcane fighter